graphaware/node-local-relationship-index/README.md

 ## Configuration

-`com.graphaware.nlri.threshold` - configures threshold for creation of node local indexes, when number of relationships from a node with a given label is over this threshold only then is the index created (this is a dynamic config property and can be changed at runtime via `CALL dbms.setConfigValue` on EE)
+`com.graphaware.nlri.threshold` - configures the threshold for the creation of node local indexes.
+When the number of relationships from a node with a given label is over this threshold, only then is the index created (this is a dynamic config property and can be changed at runtime via `CALL dbms.setConfigValue` on EE)

 ## Implementation